TelegramBots/book/src/4/passport/files-docs.md

 No matter the method used, the underlying decryption logic is the same.
 It really comes down to your decision on working with _streams_ vs. _byte arrays_.
-[IDecrypter] gives you both options.
+`Decrypter` gives you both options.

 ### Front Side File

 [![method Should_decrypt_front_side_file](https://img.shields.io/badge/Test_Method-decrypt_Front_Side_File-green.svg?style=flat-square)](https://github.com/TelegramBots/Telegram.Bot.Extensions.Passport/blob/master/test/IntegrationTests/Single%20Scope%20Requests/Driver%20License%20Tests.cs)

 A pretty handy extension method is used here to stream writing the front side file to disk.
-Method [DownloadAndDecryptPassportFileAsync] does a few things:
+Method `DownloadAndDecryptPassportFileAsync` does a few things:

 1. Makes an HTTP request to fetch the encrypted file's info using its _passport file\_id_
 1. Makes an HTTP request to download the encrypted file using its _file\_path_